 Pope Gregorius I. Painting by Francisco de Zurbaran, 1627.

-About the Tarot Hierophant Card
+A. E. Waite about the Tarot Hierophant Card

 - The Magician